-How it uses HPC: to predict solar flares before they happen.
-Caused by storms on the sun’s surface, these bursts of ultraviolet radiation occur 93 million miles away.
+Caused by storms on the sun’s surface, solar flares occur 93 million miles away.
 Even so, they send streams of charged particles into the Earth’s atmosphere, which can break up radio communications and disrupt GPS navigation if preventative measures aren’t taken.

 Smart people are book smart and street smart.
 A smart city is data smart.
 Major metropolises across the globe have begun collecting sensor data on weather, traffic patterns and noise levels, all of which allow officials to make data-driven decisions about everything from when to issue smog warnings to how often trains should run.
 It also lets them quantify longer-term issues like climate change and infrastructure deca.

 Because smart city sensor networks collect so much data, they need HPC to parse it all.